ricardogd/MercadoLibreTest/README.md

 ### Unit Tests

-The unit tests for this app were added to the containres of the business rules in this case the view models, covering over 90% of each view model created.
+The unit tests for this app were added to the containers of the business rules in this case the view models, covering over 90% of each view model created.

 Unit Tests Coverage |
  | -------------